Home

 In 1772, when the castle of Preßburg was rebuilt, Kempelen was asked to construct a separate water supply for the castle.
 Taking advantage of a well on the bank of the river Danube, water was transported by copper pipes in a special tunnel by pressure pumps driven by horses, the altitude was about 70 m and the capacity was one bucket per 1.5 minutes.

-In the same 1772, Maria Theresia decided, with the help of French gardeners, to turn the Schönbrunn wild park into a beautiful garden.
-Kempelen received his new assignment: he had to provide for the water supply of the garden’s jewel, its fountain and the water cascades.
-In October 1772, the fountain with its self regulating water pump was inaugurated.
-Later in 1780 Kempelen designed two steam hydraulic machines for the same purpose.
+In the same 1772, Maria Theresia decided, with the help of French gardeners, to turn the Schönbrunn Wild Park into a beautiful garden.
+Kempelen received his new assignment: he had to provide for the water supply of the garden’s jewel, its fountain, and the water cascades.
+In October 1772, the fountain with its self-regulating water pump was inaugurated.
+Later in 1780, Kempelen designed two steam hydraulic machines for the same purpose.

-In the same 1774, Maria Theresia caught small pox, but she still insisted on taking care of her governing tasks; so, she asked Kempelen to design a mobile bed, easy to move from one room to another, in which she could lie, sit, write and read comfortably.
+In the same 1774, Maria Theresia caught smallpox, but she still insisted on taking care of her governing tasks; so, she asked Kempelen to design a mobile bed, easy to move from one room to another, in which she could lie, sit, write and read comfortably.

 In 1776, Kempelen convinced the court, that the University in Nagyszombat had out-grown the city, and had become obsolete.
-He succeeded and obtained financial help to organise and direct the moving of the University to the Buda castle, and gave special attention to the library.
+He succeeded and obtained financial help to organize and direct the moving of the University to the Buda castle, and gave special attention to the library.

-In 1778, Maria Theresia’s god-child, Marie-Therèse Paradis, was introduced to Kempelen.
-The 19 year old pianist, singer and composer was very intelligent, but because she was blind, she could neither read nor write.
+In 1778, Maria Theresia’s godchild, Marie-Therèse Paradis, was introduced to Kempelen.
+The 19-year-old pianist, singer, and composer was very intelligent, but because she was blind, she could neither read nor write.
 The Empress asked Kempelen to help Paradis.
 First, Kempelen taught her the basic units of reading and writing, using three-dimensional shapes.
 This young girl was the first ever to study the alphabet with three-dimensional type.
 In 1779, Kempelen built for her a special press with movable type and a letter case.
 Still in that year, at Kempelen’s request, the court allowed the publishing of the first Hungarian newspapers.

 After Preßburg, Kempelen planned two water pumps for Buda.
 Later, he drew the first version of the steam turbine, and in 1788 or 1789 received a patent from Emperor Joseph II for 12 years for his invention to drive all kinds of mills, and machines.
 The model can be seen in the National Engineering Museum’s collection.